“The goal of archaeology should be to put the ‘story’ into pre-history” – Wilfrid Jury

 Dig-It Camp: Youth ages 10 – 14 spend three days learning about the day in the life of an archaeologist.
 Hands-on activities focusing on the science of archaeology, Ontario Archaeology, and World Archaeology inspire teens to get dirty and have fun!
 More information available on our Summer Camps page.

 Dig-It Archaeology Birthday Parties: Kids of all ages can dig into a fun-filled party with their friends.
 Following in the footsteps of a real life archaeologists, guests will take part in a simulated dig on the Lawson Site and identify their discoveries to uncover the mysteries of the past.
 During the winter months, we bring archaeology indoors for some great cookie excavations and more!
 Visit the Diggin’ Your Birthday page for more information.

 Archaeology Programming: Classes and tour groups are invited to sign up for archaeology-focused educational programming.
 Our Archaeology In Ontario tour and Archaeologist for a Day program helps you discover what it’s like to be an archaeologist!
 Visitors are trained in archaeological methods, learn to identify artifacts, and participate in simulated digs or explore underwater archaeology.
-View our Education Brochure for details.
+View our Educational Programs page for details.